jimmynicol/image-resizer/README.md

 # Image-Resizer

+NOTE: Completely refactored and improved, if you are looking for the older version it is tagged as [v0.0.1](https://github.com/jimmynicol/image-resizer/tree/v0.0.1).

 `image-resizer` is a [Node.js](http://nodejs.org) application that sits as a proxy to an s3 bucket and will resize images on-the-fly.
 It is Heroku ready, but can also be deployed easily to any cloud provider (has been used with success on AWS).

 Originally conceived as a side-project then rolled back into [Fundly](http://fundly.com), `image-resizer` was built to abstract the need to set image dimensions during the upload and storage phase of images in a modern web application.
 Faffing around with CarrierWave and Paperclip (while great resources for Rails devs) got to be troublesome and the need for resizing images on-the-fly arose.

-A version of `image-resizer` has been running succesfully in production since June 2013 and is handling all user-generated images for [Fundly](http://fundly.com) in both the desktop and mobile-optimised sites.
+`image-resizer` runs all image manipulation for [Fundly.com](https://fundly.com) and any improvements made will be rolled back into this repo.
+An earlier version of `image-resizer` was running succesfully in production from June 2013.

 ## Overview

-`image-resizer` sits as a middleman between your application and your cloud storage (only S3 at this point).
+`image-resizer` sits as a custom origin behind your CDN, serving resized and optimized images from a variety of sources.

+It has a plugin architecture that allows you to add your own image sources.
+Out of the box it supports: S3, Facebook, Twitter, Youtube, Vimeo (and local file system in development mode).

-When a new image size is requested `image-resizer` will pull down the original image from the cloud, resize according to the requested dimensions, then push the new image back to the cloud and store the coordinates in Redis.
+When a new image size is requested via the CDN `image-resizer`, as the origin point, will pull down the original image from the cloud.
+It will then resize according to the requested dimensions, optimize according to file type and optionally filter the image.
+All responses are crafted with custom responses to maximise the facility of the CDN.

-Both on the initial request and subsequent ones `image-resizer` will return a cacheable 302 header with a location directive to the new home of the image.

-Subsequent requests to existing image versions simply query Redis for the file and return the 302 header, which is a very fast operation (typically < 10ms).
+The server is now based on Express 4.0 and removes the previous dependancy on Redis so it is now a standalone app that can be run on Heroku (or elsewhere) with out the need for any external services.

+## Getting Started

+  $ npm install -g image-resizer
+  $ mkdir my_fancy_image_server
+  $ cd my_fancy_image_server
+  $ image-resizer new
+  $ npm install

+This will create a new directory structure including all the necessary files needed to run `image-resizer`.
+The money file is `index.js` which is loads the express configuration and routes.

+## Architecture

+The new refactored codebase now takes advantage of node streams.
+The [previous iteration](https://github.com/jimmynicol/image-resizer/tree/v0.0.1) was heavily based on promises but still ended up with spaghetti code to some extent.

+Inspired a lot by [Gulp](http://gulpjs.com) `image-resizer` passes around an Image object between each of the streams that contains information about the request and the image data (either as a buffer or stream).

+Images are also no longer modified and sent back to s3 for storage.
+The full power of the CDN is used for storing the modified images.
+This greatly improves performance both on the server side and client side.
+Google PageSpeed did not like the 302 redirects returned by an `image-resizer` instance.

+Also removing the need to push data to s3 helps the server processing as this can be a wildly inconsistent action.

+`image-resizer` is now released as a npm package and a generate cli script will build a working server instance that can be pushed directly to Heroku.

+## Plugins

+`image-resizer` now supports a range of custom plugins for both image sources and filters.
+As mentioned above a number of sources are supported out of the box but each of these can be over written as needed.

+The directory structure created via `$ image-resizer new` will include a plugins directory where the initialization script will pick up any scripts and insert them into the application.

 ## Dependencies